acbart/python-sneks/docs/course_topics.md

 Typically, this is an activity mediated through BlockPy.
 However, it sometimes has a different form (e.g,.
 Install some software, use Jupyter Notebooks).
 These are usually autograded.

-## Lecture vs. Lessons
+## Lectures

 Each module covers multiple days of lecture, depending on the course schedule.
 Lessons are not 1-1 to lectures, and a given lecture may span multiple or only part of lessons.
-Options for this lecture time is described in TODO: LECTURE LINK.
+The in-class time for this course is not meant to be spent only lecturing.
+Instead, it should be a mixture of lecture, peer instruction questions, and time for students to work on problems with access to course staff.

+Of course, pure didactic instruction is a useful tool for conveying information and reinforcing big ideas.
+Slides are available for the instructor that include notes, clicker questions, and ideas for worked examples.
+Some instructors may feel more or less comfortable with having a lot of lecture - however, the lecture is meant to be light.

+In previous semesters, much of class time (half days on Monday/Wednesdays, all day on Friday) have been in-class lab time.
+The TAs and instructor roam the room and answer student questions.
+This has proven helpful in engaging students who would not normally come to office hours, despite needing help.
+This could also be an opportunity for paired programming type activities.

 ## Activity Groups